OpenTechFund/secure-email/README.md

 * **Does not address the important problems**: Moving the physical location of a device does nothing to solve the hard problems associated with easy-to-use email security (such as data availability and key validation).
 Some of the approaches to these problems rely on service provider infrastructure that would be infeasible to self host.
 * **DNS is hard**: One of the important security problems with traditional email is the vulnerability MX DNS records.
 Doing DNS correctly is hard, and not something that can be expected of the common user.

-Self-hosted email is an intriguing "legal hack", albeit one that has not been tested in the courts and faces many technical challenges.
+Self-hosted email is an intriguing "legal hack", albeit one that faces many technical challenges.

 <a name="self-hosted-dark-mail"></a>Dark Mail Alliance
 -----------------------------------------------------------